 My name is Ani Prakash.
 I am a current undergraduate student at George Mason University majoring in Global Affairs.
-I am currently involved with the Global Politics Fellows Program and am completing this spring an internship with Democracy onAir.
+I am currently the News Director for US onAir and will prospectively serve as the Director and Chapter Leader for our next overseas onAir network, India onAir.

 – January 19, 2022

 Former US President Abraham Lincoln once quoted that “a democracy is of the people by the people, and for the people ”.
 I remember firsthand witnessing our democracy being under siege when I watched the Capitol building being looted on January 6th by a coalition of insurrectionists and supremacist organizations, in an attempt to subvert the certification process over Joe Biden’s victory in the 2020 election.
 Both my parents and I held feelings of distraught, after witnessing what was noted to be one of the worst attacks against our country’s regional security and national institutions since September 11th.
 My parents were appalled by some of the demonstrations and internally encountered a series of questions that each illustrated, “Is this what our democracy consists of? or Is this how we represent our traditions of democracy on the world stage”.

 Democracy is truly the most important government system that establishes a strong connection not only towards our family values but also to our personal lives.
 When my parents first immigrated to this country in 1997, they knew for sure that aspects surrounding the United States being acknowledged as a “city on a hill” were the reasons behind their decision to settle in this country.
 Their decisions to engage in political participation as well as electing politicians of their choice enabled them to earn their first taste of true democracy, a symbol of equality, freedom and inclusiveness.
 Democracy, as an emblem of our republic, is what matters to me heavily because personally, this system not only changed my parent’s lives but its key tenets of equality and transparency are impactful towards myself and the lives of many.

 – February 2, 2022